 Foundation

-The Foundation stone of Salem Chapel was laid on Monday the 14th of October 1839 by Mr John Peele Clapham, the salemthen resident of Burley Hall.
+The Foundation stone of Salem Chapel was laid on Monday the 14th of October 1839 by Mr John Peele Clapham, the then resident of Burley Hall.
 At the same time, his wife, Anne, laid the foundation stone of the schoolroom at the other side of the graveyard enclosure, some 50 metres away.
 Mr J P Pritchett of York was the architect and Mr Burley was the builder.

 The Chapel was officially opened and consecrated on Wednesday the 29th of July 1840.
 It was established for “the special use of the congregation of Protestant Dissenter of the International Order”.